AnnaZar89/Landing-page/README.md

 ## General Info

-This project can be used for marketing purposes such as company promotion, showing potential customers the company's offer in order to encourage them to buy products
+This project can be used for marketing purposes such as company promotion by showing to the potential customers the company's offer in order to encourage them to buy theirs products.

 ## Installation